More About Us

 So for this prompt, think about a subject that fascinates you, something you enjoy wrapping your mind around, something for which you'd be excited to meet and talk with other students who share this interest.
 It doesn't have to be purely academic (like math or science).
 It could be the engineering behind electric cars, or the newest technology used in electric guitars, or what you learned working on computers at your part time job, or how much more interesting your books in AP English were when you and your friends started a weekend book club to study together.
 The common theme needs to be one of intellectual curiosity, followed by the desire and effort to satisfy it.

 Virtually all of Stanford's undergraduates live on campus.
 What would you want your future roommate to know about you?
-Tell us something about you that will help your future roommate -- and us -- know you better.
+Tell us something about you that will help your future roommate — and us — know you better.

 Honesty wins here.
-If you were actually going to send this to your future roommate, would you really tell him how dedicated you are to your academics, or that you volunteer at the soup kitchen, or that you were very pleased to be named a National Merit Finalist (wow--please don't say that)?
+If you were actually going to send this to your future roommate, would you really tell him how dedicated you are to your academics, or that you volunteer at the soup kitchen, or that you were very pleased to be named a National Merit Finalist (wow–please don't say that)?
 Probably not.

 You'd probably talk about how much you love to play the drums, or how you're a Lakers fanatic, or how you won a karaoke contest last year, or about how much you love Tommy's Burgers even though you're fairly certain the chili has caused permanent damage to your internal organs.